-$$\mathcal{E}(X) = \mathcal{E}(\mathcal{E}(X|Y)),$$
+$$E(X) = E(E(X|Y)),$$

-$$var(X) = E(var(X|Y)) + var(E(X|Y)),$$
+var(X) = E(var(X|Y)) + var(E(X|Y)),

 it follows that whereas for a Poisson distributed random variable variance and mean are equal, for a mixture of Poisson's (with different conditional means), the variance is larger than the mean.
-So if some nurses experience more or less incidents than other, in all cases the end-result is overdispersion caused by heterogeneity.
+If some nurses experience more or less incidents than others, the end result in all cases is over dispersion caused by heterogeneity.

-Applied to the current model which is geometric with parameter $(1 + t\mu)^{-1}$ (see the computation at the end of this section):
+Applied to the current model, which is geometric with parameter $(1 + t\mu)^{-1}$ (see the computation at the end of this section):

-$$var(N) = (1 + t\mu)^2 - (1 + t\mu)$$
+$$var(N) = (1 + t\mu)^2 - (1 + t\mu) = t\mu + (t\mu)^2;$$

-= $t\mu + (t\mu)^2$ ,

-where the latter term neatly splits over the expected variance of the Poisson process plus the variance of the conditional parameter of the Poisson process which we assumed to be exponential.
+where the latter term neatly splits over the expected variance of the Poisson process plus the variance of the conditional parameter of the Poisson process, which is assumed to be exponential.

-The fact that a modest amount of heterogeneity turns an almost impossible occurrence into something merely mildly unusual, is strong support for further empirical research whether and if so in what forms heterogeneity plays a role in healthcare.
-It can have major implications in different areas, such as medical research (representing an extra source of variation) and training of medical staff.
+The fact that a modest amount of heterogeneity turns an almost-impossible occurrence into something merely mildly unusual is strong support for further empirical research on whether and, if so, in what forms, heterogeneity plays a role in healthcare.
+It can have major implications in different areas, such as medical research (representing an extra source of variation) and training medical staff.

-Computation of the probabilities in the mixed Poisson model
+Computation of the Probabilities in the Mixed Poisson Model